AxsionDev/IdentityServerX/docs/readme.md

-# IdentityServer4 documentation
+# IdentityServerX documentation

-The folder contains the documentation for identityserver4.
+The folder contains the documentation for identityserverX.

 We are using [Read the docs](https://readthedocs.org/) to host the documentation and the rendered version can be found [here](https://identityserver4.readthedocs.io).